reed-college/cs-virtualmachine/README.md

 ## Troubleshooting

 #### GUI does not load after installation
 You may not be on the latest version of VirtualBox's Guest Additions.
-In the cs-virtualmachine folder, run "vagrant vbguest --do install --iso https://www.virtualbox.org/download/testcase/VBoxGuestAdditions_5.2.7-120326.iso" and then perform a "vagrant reload"
+Download the following file https://www.virtualbox.org/download/testcase/VBoxGuestAdditions_5.2.7-120326.iso.
+Next, in the cs-virtualmachine folder, run "vagrant vbguest --do install --iso [PATH TO .iso FILE]" and then perform a "vagrant reload"